-ITOCHU complies with our obligations as stipulated in safety related laws and ordinances for the products we handle.
+ITOCHU Corporation complies with our obligations as stipulated in safety related laws and ordinances for the products we handle.
 We are striving to ensure safety by formulating product safety manuals for each company based on our policy of providing even safer products with greater peace of mind to our customers.
 We will continue to work on providing safe products with peace of mind in the future.
 We will do this while promoting internal education, setting up departments responsible for product safety, establishing information transmission routes and reviewing our response in the event a product accident does occur.
-For related initiatives, please refer to "Sustainable Procurement: Policies and Initiatives by Product Type" (P153).
+For related initiatives, please refer to "Sustainability in the Value Chain (P169)".